 Vietnamese people are early birds.
-Vietnamese people are badminton cracks.
+And Vietnamese people are badminton cracks.
 You should know this before!

-Btw, on the right side of Ho Hoan Kiem, in the little park near the post office, you can sometimes come across a woman who seems to train a whole group.
-She's got a radio with crappy music and the whole group does the same moves which she tells them.
-Looks like aerobics a la Vietnam!
+By the way, on the right side of Ho Hoan Kiem, in the little park near the post office, you can sometimes come across a woman who seems to train a whole group.
+She's got a radio with crappy Techno music and the whole group does the same moves which she tells them.
+Looks like aerobics à la Vietnam!

 If you come early in the morning to the banks of the Hoan Kiem Lake you will witness some scenes of locals (mainly old people) practicing this oriental exercise-philosophy.
 They make a nice relaxing scene, with their sloooooow movements and balanced positions...